 tree src/pages -L 2

-# Confirm new page path matches src/pages/<feature>/index.tsx
+# Confirm the new page path matches src/pages/<feature>/index.tsx

-Or provide a validator script:
+Or provide a validator script and have AGENTS.md require it:

 node scripts/verify-structure.mjs